 Tables 6-8 report our findings.
 For consistency with the presentation of our trade liberalization results, the first three columns of each table report the effects of subsidy removal in the sector in question on the producers of this good in each country.
 The next three columns report the corresponding effects on the consumers of the same category in each country.
 The last three columns of the table present aggregate effects on the consumers and the producers in each country from the removal of subsidies in the sector under consideration simultaneously in both EU and US.
 These numbers are calculated as weighted averages across all good in our sample but only in response to the removal of subsidies for the one good in question.
 Output shares are used as weights to obtain the effects on producers and expenditure shares are used to obtain consumer effects.
 Columns labeled EU simulate 100 percent removal in the level of domestic support for the producers of the good in the European Union in 2001.
-Columns labeled EU simulate 100 percent decrease in US subsidies.
-Finally, columns labeled EU simulate a simultaneous removal of the subsidies for producers in both EU and EU and EU and EU simulate a simultaneous removal of the subsidies for producers in both EU and EU and EU and EU simulate a policy implications.
+Columns labeled US simulate 100 percent decrease in US subsidies.
+Finally, columns labeled ALL simulate a simultaneous removal of the subsidies for producers in both EU and US.
+As before, first we present and discuss estimates for each good, then we look for general patterns with potential policy implications.